 - You can also still fish on the bottom or off the bottom in ponds, lakes, rivers and streams for a variety of species.

-- Your equipment and the size of the hooks and bait you use depends on what kind of fish you’re after.
+- Your still fishing rig, the size of the hooks and bait you use depends on what kind of fish you’re after.
+For example, midges are consistently named as one of the best flies for stillwater trout in winter.
 But your best equipment for still fishing is patience.
-You have to wait for the fish to bite.
+You must wait for the fish to bite.

 - Still fishing can be practiced during most seasons and during any part of the day.